opf/openproject/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 ## Change the parent work package

 To edit or remove the parent of a work package open the work package.
 At the top of the details view of the work package you will see the work package hierarchy.
-Click on the Edit or delete icon to change the work package parent.
+Click on the **edit icon** or **delete icon** to change the work package parent.

 ![User-guide-edit-remove-parent](User-guide-edit-remove-parent.png)

 ## Display work package hierarchies

 After adding the parent and child work packages they are listed in the *Relations* tab.
-Note that only the direct parent and children are shown in the relations tab.
+Note that only the children are shown in the relations tab and the parent isn't.

 ![work package relations](image-20200129145033802.png)